Adlington, Lancashire: Spanish Republicanism

+anti-fascists.
+These refugees had fled to France after the Spanish Civil War, where they had fought for the democratically-elected government, and many of whom had been captured by the Nazis and forced to work as slave labourers building defence infrastructure during the German occupation of the Channel Islands.
+They were transferred to British custody by war's end, and local Communists, trade unionists and veterans of the International Brigades campaigned for their freedom.
+By their release in 1946, many of the 226 men opted to live in France, although several dozen stayed in the Adlington, Chorley and Horwich areas after marrying local women, finding work or setting up businesses.

 Governance

 In the Middle Ages Adlington was in the ecclesiastical parish of Standish in the Leyland Hundred of Lancashire.
 In 1837, Adlington joined with other townships (or civil parishes) in the area to form the Chorley Poor Law Union which took responsibility for the administration and funding of the Poor Law in that area.
 A local board was formed in 1872 was replaced by an urban district council of twelve members in 1894.

 The village forms part of Chorley Borough which has headquarters at the town hall in Chorley.
-The village is represented on the council by three Labour Party councillors elected for the Adlington and Anderton ward.
+There is an elected Town Council who meet monthly and a Town Mayor.
+The village is represented on Chorley council by three Labour Party councillors elected for the Adlington and Anderton ward.

 Adlington is part of the Chorley parliamentary constituency, which elected Lindsay Hoyle as Member of Parliament for the Labour party at the 2010 General Election.

 Geography

 Adlington covers an area of 1,064 acres.
 Its south-east boundary is the River Douglas and Buckow Brook separates the village from Worthington to the west.
 The Ellerbeck is the boundary with Duxbury.